 - a.
-All numbers for properties and addressable structures shall_will be assigned by the agent or his/her designee following the procedures and guidelines contained in this Manual, provided that the agent may waiver, vary or modify any guideline in a particular casePart II.
-Numbers assigned by any other person or entity shall mustwill not be recognized. - b.
-Numbers shall -will be assigned to any new addressable structure shown on a site plan or lot created by subdivision.
-Numbers shall will not be officially assigned until the final site plan or subdivision plat has been approved if applicable.
-Numbers shall will also be assigned for unoccupied structures that will not be occupied (e.g. personal wireless facilitiesy) when requested by individuals for new structures that do not require site plan or subdivision approval.
-For those structures that will be occupied, numbers shall will not be assigned prior to an approved footing inspection.
+All numbers for properties and addressable structures shall will be assigned by the agent or his/her designee following the procedures and guidelines contained in this Manual, provided that the agent may waive, vary, or modify any guideline in Part II.
+Numbers assigned by any other person or entity shall will not be recognized. - b.
+Numbers shall will be assigned to any new addressable structure shown on a site plan or lot created by subdivision.
+Numbers shall will not be officially assigned until the final site plan or subdivision plat has been approved, if applicable.
+Numbers shall also will be assigned for unoccupied structures (e.g. personal wireless facilities) when requested by individuals for new structures that do not require site plan or subdivision approval.
+For those structures that will be occupied, numbers will not be assigned prior to an approved footing inspection.

-This codifies current policy and practice.
-It is not advisable to address structures until at least the footing has been constructed because addresses are locationspecific.
+[This codifies current policy and practice.
+It is not advisable to address structures until at least the footing has been constructed because addresses are location-specific.]

-- c.
-Number Range of Road Established - (1) A numbering grid overlay established number ranges for many existing roads.
-Extensions of these roads shall mustwill continue where the numbering concluded using procedures described in this section.
+c.
+Number Range of Road Established

+(1) A numbering grid overlay established number ranges for many existing roads.
+Extensions of these roads shall will continue where the numbering concluded using procedures described in this section.
 For new roads, the low end of the number range will be at the point where the new road intersects an existing named road.
-Numbering shall must then increases from that point.
+Numbering shall then increase increases from that point.
 The range values should be different from the range values of streets that the road may cross. (e.g., if an existing road has a range value in the 3000's, the new road that intersects the existing road should have a range value with three digits.)
-The lowest range value assigned for a road shall must beis 100.
+The lowest range value assigned for a road shall be is 100.
 If a value range begins with an even number, it should end in an odd number or vice versa.
 This ensures address parity for CAD purposes.

-The agent, in their sole discretion, may deviate from the aforementioned numbering range for a road if any of the following factors create the need for a deviation: the type of development, the relationship of the road to existing roads, and the pattern of address numbers.
+The agent, in their his/her sole discretion, may deviate from the aforementioned numbering range for a road if any of the following factors create the need for a deviation: the type of development, the relationship of the road to existing roads, and the pattern of address numbers.
 In urbanized areas, some roads may be provided a 100 block numbering to create a city-style block numbering pattern even if blocks have different lengths.